Floria Capsali: Bucharest

-Throughout the later 1920s and the 1930s Capsali was a regular presence in Romanian ballet productions, latterly not just as a dancer, but increasingly as a producer.
-At or shortly before the start of 1930 she opened her own private dance school at which many of Romania's finest dancers of the successor generation would be trained.
+Throughout the later 1920s and the 1930s Capsali was a regular presence in Romanian ballet productions, not just as a dancer, but increasingly as a producer.
+Around 1930 she opened her own private dance school at which many of Romania's finest dancers of the successor generation would be trained.
 Pupils included Gabriel Popescu, considered by some the greatest Romanian ballet dancer to date, of any generation.
 On 5 April 1930 the "Flora Capsali" dance spectacular opened at the "Teatrul Liric" in the presence of George Enescu.
 Presented under the auspices of the "Romanian Compioserts' Association", it was the first show of its kind in the country.
 It turned out to be the first in a succession of ballet-based shows.
 Between 1931 and 1938 she worked for Constantin Tănase at the "Cărăbuș Theatre" (as the review theatre was known at the time), staging a tradition of stage shows reflecting the Romanian folklore revival: "Şapte gâşte potcovite au plecat să se mărite" (loosely, "Seven geese went off to get married"), "Florăresele", "Paparudele", Călușari.
 Reflecting the centralised nature of artistic life in Romania, most of her performances were given in Bucharest, but there were exceptions.
 In 1937 at Sinaia it was not as a dancer but as a director that she presented the premier of "Fata din Drăguş" ("The Girl from Drăguş") by Sabin Drăgoi and "Jocurile Olteneşti" (the "Oltenian Games") by Paul Constantinescu.
 She also built an international career, accepting invitations to perform in France, Germany, Greece and Yugoslavia between 1926 and 1933.

 In 1938 Capsali took charge of the ballet at the Romanian National Opera, becoming the first ballet teacher to be employed there.
 She reorganised the troupe, increasing the number of soloists and established a group of leadership assistants within it, with whom she co-ordinated directly.
 She retained the position until 1950.